CopernicaMarketingSoftware/Documentation/Mailerq/send-email.md

 that can be easily created and processed by almost every programming language there is, and the message queue can be easily accessed (add messages, remove messages) using the AMQP protocol, for which also [many plugins and libraries](http://www.rabbitmq.com/devtools.html) are available.
-To help you out, we [created a few examples](copernica-docs:Mailerq/mailerq-examples "MailerQ examples") for commonly used languages.
+To help you out, we have [created a few examples](copernica-docs:Mailerq/mailerq-examples "MailerQ examples") for commonly used languages.

 ![MailerQ put it in RabbitMQ](copernica-docs:Mailerq/Images/mailerq-put-it-in-rabbitmq.png)